Davide Ballardini: Coaching career

+On 1 March 2024, Ballardini was hired by relegation-battling Serie A club Sassuolo as their new head coach until the end of the season.

 Personal life

 Ballardini was born in Ravenna.
 He has three sons, all of them being footballers: Leo Natale (born 1990) played in the role of striker for Igea Virtus and Elia (born 1991, striker) for Virtus Entella, whereas Erik (born 1995, midfielder) are currently part of Cesena youth ranks.